qdm12/youtube-dl-docker/readme.md

     ```

 1. Notes
-    - The mount `/mypathto/mydownloads:/downloads` is compulsory if you want to access the downloaded files from the host
+    - The mount `/mypathto/mydownloads:/downloads` is required.
     - You can pass youtube-dl arguments at the end of the docker command.
 See [this](https://github.com/rg3/youtube-dl/blob/master/README.md#options) to see all possible options.

 ### VPN and IP address check